upb-lea/gym-electric-motor/docs/JOSS/paper.md

 by open-source libraries that are available for more accessible programming languages like Python.
 Moreover, the latest efforts concerning industrial application of reinforcement-learning control algorithms heavily depend on Python packages like ``Keras`` [@Chollet2015] or ``Tensorflow`` [@tensorflow2015-whitepaper].
-In order to allow easy access to a drive simulation environment, the ``GEM`` library has been developed.
+In order to allow easy access to an open-source drive simulation environment, the ``GEM`` library has been developed.

 # Package Architecture